Health Equity

 In May 2022, AAFA launched the new Health Equity Advancement and Leadership (HEAL) program to address findings from our Asthma Disparities in America report.
 The HEAL program reinforces AAFA’s commitment to drastically reducing the burden of asthma in communities that bear the heaviest burden of asthma.

-HEAL Innovation Awards
+HEAL Awards

-The focus of these four pilot programs will be on adults and teens with asthma.
+In the first round of awards, AAFA funded programs in Chicago, Detroit, Los Angeles, and St. Louis.
+These four programs focused on adults and teens with asthma.
 While there are many proven and effective community-based asthma programs for children with asthma, there are very few programs that serve adults.
-We hope to use best practices from pediatric programs to build successful programs for adults and teens through these HEAL Innovation awards.
+Using best practices from pediatric programs, the HEAL sites developed adult and adolescent programs to meet the unique need of this population.

 AAFA supports and works with local community organizations and groups including hospital systems, state asthma control programs, housing advocates and more across the nation.
 These programs serve disadvantaged populations who are at highest risk of having asthma, needing emergency medical care, or even dying from asthma.